 Remember that ATM fees in the Galapagos may be slightly higher due to their remote location.

-Ecuador has several banks, and each has different fee structures for international cardholders.
-Here are some of the prominent Ecuadorian banks and their general fee information for foreigners.
+Ecuador has several banks, each with different fee structures for international cardholders.
+Here are some prominent Ecuadorian banks and their general fee information for foreigners.

 This information comes ONLY from our own experience living in Ecuador.
 Fees might vary, but will be updated as soon as we observe changes.

 Insider tip!
-When using ‘bigger’ ATMs, the ones where you can also deposit cash, you have a higher chance of not getting charged the regular fees.
+When using ‘bigger’ ATMs, where you can also deposit cash, you have a higher chance of not getting charged the regular fees.

 Unfortunately, this is a less transparent topic.